graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### Where will the conference take place?

-GCC 2024 will take place at the Pack Forest Conference Center, located about 1.5 hours south of Seattle, WA in the foothills of Mount Rainier.
+GCC 2025 will take place at the the Marine Biological Laboratory, located in Woods Hole, Massachusetts.

 ### How are travel grants issued?